rainforestapp/FrontendPractices/Selectors.md

 If your selectors do heavy computation, it's beneficial to use [Reselect](https://github.com/reactjs/reselect) to create a memoized selector.
 See the [Computing Derived Data](http://redux.js.org/docs/recipes/ComputingDerivedData.html) section of the redux guide.

-Baring exceptional circumstances, your selectors should aim to be as specific as possible when reading data to the store.
+Baring exceptional circumstances, your selectors should aim to be as specific as possible when reading data from the store.
 One way a selector can be implemented is to read up to where an entity is in the store, and then allowing the selector to accept additional paths within the entity.

 Example:
 ```